alansfr/alansfr.github.io/SitesAboutGlenn.md

 ``July 23, 2020`` Replying to Ezra Klein: _Wow, there are more sockpuppets here than a Glenn Greenwald slumber party._ [When Tucker Carlson asked to join Journolist](http://voices.washingtonpost.com/ezra-klein/2010/07/when_tucker_carlson_asked_to_j.html)

+``July 7, 2017`` Mona Holland at great length in the replies to Glenn in The Intercept.
+[Rachel Maddow’s Exclusive Scoop About a Fake NSA Document Raises Several Key Questions](https://web.archive.org/web/20210418040623/https://theintercept.com/2017/07/07/rachel-maddows-exclusive-scoop-about-a-fake-nsa-document-raises-several-key-questions/?comments=1)

 # Thanking You Back